trinodb/trino/docs/src/main/sphinx/security/server.rst

     $ kinit -kt /etc/trino/trino.keytab trino@EXAMPLE.COM
     $ klist

-Java Keystore File Verification
+Java keystore file verification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Verify the password for a keystore file and view its contents using :ref:`troubleshooting_keystore`

-Additional Kerberos Debugging Information
+Additional Kerberos debugging information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can enable additional Kerberos debugging information for the Trino